-The registered office of the Company, which is also its principal place of business, is located at the 28th Floor The World Centre Building, Sen. Gil Puyat Avenue, Makati City.
+The registered office of the Company, which is also its principal place of business, is located at the 28th Floor, The World Centre Building, Sen. Gil Puyat Avenue, Makati City.

 Alliance Global Group, Inc. (AGI or the Parent Company), also a publicly listed company in the Philippines, is the ultimate parent company of Megaworld Corporation and its subsidiaries (the Group).
-AGI is a holding company and is presently engaged in the food and beverage business, real estate, quick service restaurant, tourism-oriented and gaming businesses.
+AGI is a holding company and is presently engaged in real estate, tourism-entertainment and gaming, food and beverage business, and quick service restaurant.
 AGI's registered office, which is also its primary place of business, is located at the 7th Floor 1880 Eastwood Avenue, Eastwood City CyberPark, 188 E. Rodriguez Jr. Avenue, Quezon City.